Shea Ki

 For me, getting out of my own way to get this done felt empowering.

-The incredible professionals I list below all tagged in to complete the challenge and volunteered to share their lessons learned.
-I hope these examples, tips, (and resources listed later in the blog post) will spark you up about the advantages that adding a cover story to your LinkedIn profile can provide.
+The incredible professionals I list below all created their first into videos on LinkedIn and volunteered to share their lessons learned for this article.
+I hope these examples, tips, (and resources listed later) will spark you up about the advantages that adding a video intro to your LinkedIn profile can provide.

 Cathy Francois